mainmatter/mainmatter.com/src/posts/2022-12-31-wrapping-promises-in-ember-an-overview.md

 The vanilla promise approach has a number of bitter disadvantages:

 1. A lot of boilerplate code.
-2. Prone to bugs, requires tests which may and will get repetetive as you implement more requests.
+2. Prone to bugs, requires tests which may and will get repetitive as you implement more requests.
 3. When several promises need to be dealt with in one class, the code gets mixed up and hard to maintain.
 4. Need to start the promise manually.
-5. Need to deal with promise resolving after our component is destroyed.
+5. Need to work around the promise callback mutating the component after it is destroyed.

 ## PromiseProxyMixin

 `PromiseProxyMixin` was a very convenient way of wrapping promises in Classic Ember.

 ```js
 import ObjectProxy from "@ember/object/proxy";